- Email: email@example.com

-Michael Reimer joined the Institute for Quantum Computing (IQC) in 2015 as an Assistant Professor in the Electrical and Computer Engineering department.
+Michael Reimer joined the Institute for Quantum Computing (IQC) and the Electrical and Computer Engineering department in 2015.

 After receiving his BSc in Physics at the University of Waterloo, Reimer spent two years in industry at JDS Uniphase as an R&D Engineer.
 He then went on to earn his MSc in Engineering Physics at the Technical University of Munich in Germany.
 In 2010 he obtained his PhD in Physics at the University of Ottawa/National Research Council of Canada.